znamlab/znamlab.github.io/_pages/vacancies.md

 We have multiple openings for PhD students starting in the 2024 academic year:
 * PhD studentship in the [Crick's PhD programme](https://www.crick.ac.uk/careers-study/students/phd-students)
 * Joint Crick / King's College London PhD studentship in collaboration with [Dr. Laura Andreae](https://www.kcl.ac.uk/people/laura-andreae)
-* Doctoral Fellowship for clinician as a part of the [Crick's Doctoral Clinical Fellows programme](https://www.crick.ac.uk/careers-study/clinical-fellows/doctoral-clinical-fellows)
+* Doctoral Fellowship for clinicians as a part of the [Crick's Doctoral Clinical Fellows programme](https://www.crick.ac.uk/careers-study/clinical-fellows/doctoral-clinical-fellows)

 More information about potential projects coming soon!
 Applications will open in October 2023.